 md.
 1st Edward Haigh

 md.
 2nd.
-Harold Scott4 Helen Abbie Wadleigh was born on April 26, 1872 in Sanbornton, Belknap Co., New Hampshire 5.
-She died on May 8, 1955 in Franklin, Merrimack Co., New Hampshire 9.
+Harold Scott4 Helen Abby Wadleigh was born on April 26, 1872 in Sanbornton, Belknap Co., New Hampshire 5.
+She died on May 8, 1955 in Franklin, Merrimack Co., New Hampshire9.
 She is buried in the Franklin Cemetery, Franklin, Merrimack Co., New Hampshire.
 She was never married or had any children.
 She was named after her father's first wife.
-Helen spent her whole life living with other relatives.
-It appears that Helen had some form of mental retardation.5 Inez Hattie Wadleigh was born on September 13, 1885 in Sanbornton, Belknap Co., New Hampshire 10.
+According to family history, Helen had some kind of mental illness.
+She spent her whole life living with different relatives.
+She lived with her mother in Sanbornton until about 1928.
+At that time, she moved to Andover, New Hampshire to live with her cousin Sarah Wadleigh Emery.
+In about 1943, she moved to Franklin, New Hampshire to live with her sister Inez.
+She remained there until her death.5 Inez Hattie Wadleigh was born on September 13, 1885 in Sanbornton, Belknap Co., New Hampshire 10.
 She died on September 16, 1973 in Franklin, Merrimack Co., New Hampshire 9.
 She is buried in the Franklin Cemetery, Franklin, Merrimack Co., New Hampshire.
 She was married to Henry Tildren Blake on July 20, 1906 in Sanbornton, Belknap Co., New Hampshire 11.
 (He was born on May 5, 1876 in East Haverhill, Grafton Co., New Hampshire 16 and died on May 22, 1951 in Franklin, Merrimack Co., New Hampshire 9.
 He is buried in the Franklin Cemetery, Franklin, Merrimack Co., New Hampshire.)They had one child:

 Robert Wadleigh Blake (1911-2003)